"Good oral health is not only about healthy teeth and gums; it supports your overall health and wellness."

 Health benefits associated with having healthy teeth and gums

-Caring for your teeth and having a healthy mouth is going to reduce a lot of different possible, negative effects on your body.
+Caring for your teeth and keeping your mouth healthy is going to reduce the risk of various negative effects on the body.
 These include heart disease, stroke, diabetes, muscle and joint pain, kidney problems and even some forms of cancer.

-Bacteria from your mouth can make its way into the bloodstream almost immediately and actually increase your chances of all of the health conditions mentioned above.
+Bacteria from your mouth can make its way into the bloodstream almost immediately and actually increase the chances of developing the health conditions mentioned above.
 Taking care of your teeth and practicing really good oral health is very important to your overall health and wellbeing.
 Brush your teeth two times each day, for two minutes each time.
-Floss every day with actual floss or a water pick (not other objects or hair) and clean your teeth with real dental tools.
+Make sure to floss every day with actual floss or a water pick and clean your teeth with real dental tools.

 Switch immediately to an all natural toothpaste